 Syncing Microsoft Advertising with Microsoft Advertising Editor

-To sync Microsoft Advertising Editor with Microsoft Advertising, from the Microsoft Advertising Editor page, click on your Account, (or accounts), then get your Microsoft Advertising data into the Microsoft Advertising Editor tool.
+To sync Microsoft Advertising Editor with Microsoft Advertising, from the Microsoft Advertising Editor page, click on your Account (or accounts), and then get your Microsoft Advertising data into the Microsoft Advertising Editor tool.
 Click OK.

-You can also use the import tab to import campaigns from Google, Yahoo, or an external file.
-Click Get changes each time you sign into Microsoft Advertising Editor to make sure what you’re looking at is the most up-to-date information.
+You can also use the import tab to import campaigns from Google, Yahoo or an external file.
+Click Get changes each time you sign into Microsoft Advertising Editor to make sure what you are looking at is the most up-to-date information.

-Now that the data is synced, you can make changes on a single account, or multiple accounts at the same time.
-You can navigate your entire structure from the left hand Campaign navigation panel.
+Now that the data is synced, you can make changes on a single account or multiple accounts at the same time.
+You can navigate your entire structure from the left hand Campaigns navigation panel.
 Use tools such as Advanced search to find specific campaign details.

 Using Google Import

-Google Import is a function that makes copying campaigns from Google Ads easy, as well as importing them online suing Microsoft Advertising Editor.
+Google Import is a function that makes copying campaigns from Google Ads easy, as well as importing them online using Microsoft Advertising Editor.

 It’s easy to use.
-Click Import from Google and follow the simple steps to import Google Ad campaigns.
+Click Import from Google and follow the simple steps to import Google Ads campaigns.

-Google Import grows with your campaign by supporting millions of keywords and ads, recognizing more locations from Google Ads than ever before, supporting features like shopping campaigns, app extensions, etc., and scheduling automatic imports once, daily, weekly, or monthly.
+Google Import grows with your campaign by supporting millions of keywords and ads, recognising more locations from Google Ads than ever before, supporting features like shopping campaigns, app extensions, etc. and scheduling automatic imports once, daily, weekly or monthly.